This recipe is safe for Coumadin (warfarin) users.

 |1||3 1/2 lb. boneless turkey breast with skin on|

 Place the water in a medium sauce pan over high heat.
 When it comes to a boil add the wild rice, white rice and salt.
 Stir once.
 When the water comes to a boil again reduce the heat to a simmer.
 Cook covered, simmering slowly, until all the water is gone.
 Stir once and set aside.
 The rice will be slightly underdone.

-While the rice is cooking place the grapeseed oil in a medium skillet over medium heat and add the shallot and carrots.
-Cook for about 4 – 5 minutes, stirring frequently.
+While the rice is cooking place the olive oil in a medium skillet over medium heat and add the shallot and carrots.
+Cook for about 4 - 5 minutes, stirring frequently.

 Add the carrots and pistachio nuts.
 Cook for another 3 - 4 minutes.